awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-datasync-task-options.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PreserveDevices`  <a name="cfn-datasync-task-options-preservedevices"></a>
-A value that determines whether AWS DataSync should preserve the metadata of block and character devices in the source file system, and recreate the files with that device name and metadata on the destination\.
+A value that determines whether AWS DataSync should preserve the metadata of block and character devices in the source file system, and re\-create the files with that device name and metadata on the destination\.
+DataSync does not copy the contents of such devices, only the name and metadata\.
 AWS DataSync can't sync the actual contents of such devices, because they are nonterminal and don't return an end\-of\-file \(EOF\) marker\.
 Default value: NONE\.
 NONE: Ignore special devices \(recommended\)\.